The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

 Selfie stations are set up throughout the zoo.
 Find them on the Cincinnati Zoo’s interactive map app.

-Santa will be socially distanced in a sleigh in the new, outdoor Santa’s Village near the picnic shelters at The Grove.
+Santa will be in a sleigh in Santa’s Village near the picnic shelters at The Grove.

 Don’t forget to look for the mouse in each Gingerbread house while you are there.